Asthachaurasia/Organic/README.md

 # Organic

-An interactive and dynamic e-commerce platform that allows users to explore products, add them to their cart, and manage their cart with features like adding and deleting items.
-The application also supports user authentication (sign-up and login) with email notifications.
+Organic is an e-commerce platform dedicated to providing fresh and high-quality organic fruits and vegetables.
+Our goal is to promote healthy living by connecting consumers with sustainably sourced, chemical-free produce.
+Customers can explore a variety of organic products, add them to their cart, through our user-friendly interface.

 # Features